1. Kärntner Nudeln

 Slow Food Guide

 With the Carinthian Slow Food Guide, Carinthia is shining the spotlight on all of its establishments that not only focus on local, seasonal products and their healthy preparation, but also on collaborating with regional producers as a vital contribution towards sustainability and circular economy within Carinthia.
-The Slow Food criteria of "good, clean, fair" saw a panel of 70 judges analyse a total of 110 restaurants, 50 alpine huts and wine taverns plus 80 farms shops and specialty stores.
-In addition, for the first time the Carinthian Slow Food Guide includes tips on culinary markets and festivals, Slow Food Travel and Slow Food Village events as well as culinary weekend suggestions.
+The Slow Food criteria of "good, clean, fair" saw a panel of 70 judges analyse a total of 84 restaurants, 29 alpine huts and wine taverns plus 89 farms shops and specialty stores.
+In addition the Carinthian Slow Food Guide includes tips on culinary markets and festivals, Slow Food Travel and Slow Food Village events as well as culinary weekend suggestions.

 The guide can be ordered free of charge from the Kärnten Werbung by calling +43 / (0)463 / 3000 or online at www.kaernten.at/slowfoodguide/ .